 '''

 In execution of "./con-server" on deviceB and deviceC

 ...

 In entity handler wrapper:

 In Server CPP (entityHandlerForResource) entity handler:

 In Server CPP prepareResponseForResource:

+requestFlag : Request

+requestFlag : PUT

 value: true

-Reboot will be soon... '''
+Reboot will be soon...

+'''

-Please note that an actual system reboot will happen.
+Please note that an actual system reboot can happen when users run the application as a super user.